16th November 2018

 November is a great time to prune your roses by cutting back the stems by a third, to help prevent rocking from strong winter winds.
 During January and February they should then be winter pruned by cutting back the plant to around half ensuring an even rounded shape.
 Make sure you also remove any damaged, diseased or dead stems.

-It would be fair to say the UK summer of 2018 will be one to remember, but the hot dry weather combined with our lawn games and paddling pools can leave our grassy areas in a state of disrepair.
+Summer is great, but the hot dry weather combined with our lawn games and paddling pools can leave our grassy areas in a state of disrepair.
 Giving your lawn some TLC before winter kicks in is a great way to ensure a healthier lawn for the following spring.

 An outside tap is an important resource for any keen gardener, there is nothing worse in the winter months when you go to get some water and the tap is frozen.
 For the best results the ideal solution if possible is to isolate the tap via the stop tap and fully drain – this will prevent burst pipes and damage during harsh frosts.
 If this isn’t possible a simple solution is to protect with an insulated tap cover.